 - Start building a cloud space.
 This stage involves installing, testing, migrating apps, uploading data, training, etc.

-Creating a solid migration strategy and moving to the cloud will be seamless with a reliable partner by your side.
+Creating a solid strategy of GIS data migration to cloud will be seamless with a reliable partner by your side.
 If you lack in-house experts, Intellias can make your work with GIS cloud services easier and faster.

 Cloud for GIS systems: AWS and Azure

-You can host your enterprise GIS either on Amazon Web Services (AWS) or Azure.
+You can host your enterprise cloud based GIS either on Amazon Web Services (AWS) or Azure.
 The AWS GIS marketplace offers GIS server platforms, mapping and visualization tools, spatial analytics, and geocoding software.

 Geographical information systems on AWS